rfenouil/Pluto_CC_Docker/README.md

 Pluto firmware is based on the 'buildroot' linux distribution.
 You can customize it before compilation to include or remove packages, change options, etc...

-In the following example, we add 'python3' package to the distribution.
+In the following example, we add 'python' package to the distribution.

 In the container instance: